-This Project Report serves the joint purposes of meeting the requirements for the Recovery Plan submittal for the Year 2022 and uses the US Treasury template for State and Local Fiscal Recovery Funds (SLFRF) and providing an update to the Delaware County community on how SLFRF are being used to continue supporting economic, health, and operational requirements.
+This Project Report serves the joint purposes of meeting the requirements for the Recovery Plan submittal for the Year 2023 and uses the US Treasury template for State and Local Fiscal Recovery Funds (SLFRF) and providing an update to the Delaware County community on how SLFRF are being used to continue support economic, health, and operational requirements.
 The report provides the information specified and formats recommended by the US Treasury publication Compliance and Reporting Guidance, State and Local Fiscal Recovery Funds, Version 2.0.

 Section 1.2 - Uses of Funds provides a general discussion of the current and potential allocations of American Rescue Plan Act (ARPA) funds.
 Delaware County has received its total of \$110,083,961 in funding as of the end of June.
 At that point, a total of \$40,500,991.76 of the initial tranche of \$55,041,981 (73.6%) has been allocated to qualifying projects and uses.
-The second tranche of \$55,041,980 was received in the month of June, and Council conducted a public meeting on June 20th to review current commitments and receive community input.
+The second tranche of \$55,041,980 was received in the month of June, and Council conducted a public meeting on June 20- 2022 to review current commitments and receive community input.
+A second public meeting was held on May 22, 2023 to receive more community input.
 The proposed uses of all funds received under ARPA is summarized below: